RampNetwork/integration-example-ios/README.md

 }
 ```

-### Handling a URL callback
+### Handling a callback URL

-One of the query items you can pass to Ramp widget URL is `finalUrl`.
+One of the query items you can pass to the Ramp widget URL is `finalUrl`.
 If you do this, Ramp will redirect your users to this URL after the purchase is completed.
-You can use this mechanism for your app to detect purchase completion and perform some actions like dismissing the Safari view controller and notifying your user.
+You can use this mechanism to redirect the user back to your app, to detect purchase completion and perform some actions like dismissing the Safari view controller and notifying your user.

 #### Step 1 - Define a redirection URL